Calvin-Data-Science/data202/web/index.md

 * **Analyze** considerations of responsibility and justice in all of the above practices

 Since data vary greatly in form, we will be using programming to enable flexibility.
 Since Python is prevalent among data scientists, this course is designed to give you practical experience using the Python data science ecosystem.
-(If a significant fraction of the students also know or are studying R, we will make some effort to show translations between the languages.)

-Resume keywords: Python, [Pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org/stable/) (regression and classification, supervised and unsupervised learning), [Matplotlib](https://matplotlib.org/), SQL
+Your work in this course will probably equip you to put the following keywords on your resume: Python, [Pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org/stable/) (regression and classification, supervised and unsupervised learning), [Matplotlib](https://matplotlib.org/), SQL

 ## Meeting Times